ParmS-Musale/ParmS-Musale/README.md

-# Hello, I'm Parmeshwar 👋
+# Hello, I'm Parmeshwar Musale👋

 I'm a passionate **Full-Stack Developer** with expertise in building scalable and responsive web applications.
 I specialize in the **MERN Stack** and have experience working with  **Vue.js**, and various database technologies.